AllLiver/Frogie-Robotics/README.md

 * Documenter - Ariyan Islam

 ## Objective
-To create a bot that is
+Our objective is to create a bot that is
 - Maneuverable
 - Easy to drive
 - Versatile